mjhea0/java-for-javascript/README.md

 # Java for JavaScript Developers

+## Java?

+Java is an object-oriented programming language.
+It's compiled to byte code which can then run on any Java Virtual Machine (JVM).

-## Why Java?
+### Why Java?

 1. **Fast**: Java is fast!
 To execute a program you must first compile it down to byte code.
 The Java Virtual Machine (JVM) then interprets the byte code much like how a JavaScript engine (like v8) interprets JavaScript.
 However, byte code runs faster since it is much closer to the native language of the computer.
+1. **Agnostic**: Once compiled, it can be ran on any computer that has the JVM installed.
+Write once, run anywhere.
-1. **Strict.** Java is great for large development teams since (a) the language itself is much stricter than JavaScript and (b) errors are generally caught earlier in the compilation phase.
+1. **Strict**: Java is great for large development teams since (a) the language itself is statically-typed so it's much stricter than JavaScript and (b) errors are generally caught earlier in the compilation phase.
 1. **Popular**: It's the most widely taught programming language.
 Plus, Java developers are typically the highest paid.

 ## Hello World